resthub/resthub.org/backbone-stack.rst

 PubSub and Backbone Views integration
 -------------------------------------

-In order to facilitate global PubSub events in Backbone Views, Resthub provides some syntaxic sugar with a ``Backbone.View`` extension.
+In order to facilitate global PubSub events in Backbone Views, Resthub provides some syntaxic sugar with a ``Backbone.ResthubView`` functionality.
-You will able to beneficiate of this extension as soon as you included Restbu Backbone extension instead of original Backbone lib (cf. :ref:`resthub-extensions`).

 Backbone Views events hash parsing has been extended to be capable of declaring global PubSub events as it is already done for DOM events binding.
 To declare such global events in your Backbone View, you only have to add it in events hash:

 .. code-block:: javascript